jxom/cevoaustralia.github.io/_posts/2017-09-26-productise_me.md

 A techy thing that has to be built, that will be used by a customer.
 This could be SaaS or some other kind of consumable digital product.

 ### Focus
-While doing both building products and providing services could possibly be done by the team, I felt that better outcomes would be achieved by focusing on one or the other.
+While the team could both build products and deliver services, I felt that they would be able to deliver better outcomes by focusing on one task exclusively.

-The view from management was the team should be building things that other teams can use.
+The view from management was that the team should be building things that other teams can use.
 Having this direction was very helpful, as it meant the service aspect could be reduced to supporting the products that we would build.

 As the team had tried to build things for other teams in the past and not had the success they were hoping for, how could we increase our chances of hitting the mark this time?